Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Signal detections

 \subsection{Cross-correlation power spectra with optical galaxies}

 The first detection of \hi\ intensity mapping with MeerKAT was reported in \citet{Cunnington:2022uzo} using cross-correlation with galaxies from the WiggleZ Dark Energy Survey.
 With just 10.5 hours of L-band single-dish observations from the MeerKAT pilot survey covering ${\sim}\,200\,$deg$^2$ in the WiggleZ 11hr field, a $7.7\sigma$ detection was obtained of the cross-correlation power spectrum.
 This provided a measurement of the combined parameter $\Omega_\hi b_\hi r\txteq{=}[0.86 \txteq{\pm} 0.10 \,{\rm (stat)} \txteq{\pm} 0.12 \,{\rm (sys)}] \txteq{\times} 10^{-3}$ at an effective scale of $k_{\rm eff}\txteq{\sim}0.13\,h\,{\rm Mpc}^{-1}$.
-Crucially, this result represented the first practical demonstration of the multi-dish auto-correlation intensity mapping technique for cosmology, establishing MeerKAT as a pathfinder for SKAO-era science.
+Crucially, this result represented the first practical demonstration of the the single-dish mode employed on a multi-dish instrument for cosmological intensity mapping, establishing MeerKAT as a pathfinder for SKAO-era science.

 Building on this, the MeerKLASS collaboration reported results from the L-band deep-field observations in \citet{MeerKLASS:2024ypg}.
 These maps, produced from 41 repeated scans over 236\,deg$^2$ (totalling 62 hours per dish before flagging), yielded the deepest (in terms of time integration) single-dish \hi\ intensity maps to date.
 Cross-correlating with a smaller overlapping spectroscopic sample from the GAMA survey, only covering about one third of the field, a detection of the cross-power spectrum was obtained at ${>}\,4\sigma$ significance in the redshift range $0.39\txteq{<}z\txteq{<}0.46$.
 This work showcased substantial improvements in calibration, building upon the work in \citet{Wang:2020lkn} by including an iterative self-calibration.
 This work oversaw the transition into a regime where the thermal noise is no longer dominant compared to cosmological \hi\ fluctuations, necessitating more sophisticated covariance estimation strategies, which we discuss in the next sub-section.